A-a-l-l-e-e-x-x/NETS212_Feedback_Form/README.md

 ### Generating access keys
 Navigate to the key generation page (`/view_key`), specify who you are and enter the default private key provided to you, and generate a new key pair.

-Save the generated key pair -- especially the private key.
+Save the generated key pair -- well, especially the private key.
 You'll need it to change your key in the future, or access your feedback.
-Any feedback written with a key that you've lost will be lost, unless you've generated a new key in between.
+Any feedback written with a key that you've lost will be lost, unless you've generated a new key yourself in between.

 ### Viewing feedback

 Provide your current private key pair and who you are, then click on Submit to view feedback written for you.